Free cookie consent management tool by TermsFeed Generator

 Users abandon before experiencing content quality.
 No amount of supply-side optimization matters.
 Latency kills demand and gates every downstream constraint.
 Analysis based on Duolingo's business model and scale trajectory.

 2. 2.
-Why Protocol Choice Locks Physics When You Scale
+Why Protocol Choice Locks Physics For Years

 Once latency is validated as the demand constraint, protocol choice determines the physics floor.
 This is the second constraint - and it's a one-time decision with 3-year lock-in.

 3. 3.
-Why GPU Quotas Kill Creators When You Scale
+Why GPU Quotas Kill Creators Before Content Flows

 ← Back to all posts